Al Arabiya: Plagiarism

-In August 2015, the Egyptian Streets news website said Al-Arabiya had copied "word-for-word" from two of its articles.
-Al Arabiya later updated one of the articles and added a note, saying the earlier version had "accidentally" neglected to include a mention and hyperlink to Egyptian Street.
+In August 2015, the Egyptian Streets news website said Al Arabiya had copied "word-for-word" from two of its articles.
+Al Arabiya later updated one of the articles and added a note citing the error.

 Fake reporters

-In 2020, The Daily Beast identified a network of false personas used to sneak opinion pieces aligned with UAE government policy to media outlets such as Al Arabiya.
-They're critical about Turkey's role in the Middle East, as well as Qatar and particularly its state media Al Jazeera.
+In 2020, The Daily Beast identified a network of false personas used to insert opinion pieces aligned with UAE government policy to media outlets including Al Arabiya.
+The pieces were critical about Turkey's role in the Middle East, as well as Qatar and particularly its state media Al Jazeera.
 Twitter suspended some of the fake columnists' accounts in early July 2020.

-Interview with Armen Sarkissian
+Notable interviews

+In 2009, Al Arabiya aired an interview between journalist Hisham Melhem and then newly elected president of the United States, Barack Obama.
+The broadcast was the first-ever formal interview with Obama during his first administration.

 During the 2020 Nagorno-Karabakh conflict, the channel interviewed Armenian President Armen Sarkissian about the ongoing war happening between Armenia and Azerbaijan, during which President Sarkissian blasted Turkey and Azerbaijan for inflaming the conflict.
-In response, Turkish President Recep Tayyip Erdoğan accused Saudi Arabia and the United Arab Emirates (owners of the channel) of destabilization in the Caucasus and Middle East, resulting in Saudi Arabian Commercial Chamber's Head Ajlan Al-Ajlan to call for boycott against Turkish goods in response to Turkish meddling and aggression.
+In response, Turkish President Recep Tayyip Erdoğan accused Saudi Arabia and the United Arab Emirates of destabilization in the Caucasus and Middle East, resulting in Saudi Arabian Commercial Chamber's Head Ajlan al-Ajlan to call for boycott against Turkish goods.